varietywalls/variety/README.md

 - GTK+ 3
 - gexiv2
 - libnotify
-- Python 3 libraries:
+- Python libraries: see `requirements.txt`
-    - BeautifulSoup4
-    - lxml
-    - Pycairo
-    - PyGObject, built with Cairo integration
-    - ConfigObj
-    - Pillow
-    - packaging
-    - Requests
-    - *Optional*: httplib2 (for more quotes sources)
 - *Optional*: imagemagick (for wallpaper filters)
 - *Optional*: feh or nitrogen: used by default to set wallpapers on i3, openbox, and other WMs
 - *Optional*: libayatana-appindicator (for AppIndicator support)